-- Demonstrate a foundational knowledge of the contents and theology of the New Testament; - Demonstrate essential skills for professional people such as proficiency in oral and written communication and the ability to work with others; - Demonstrate a broad knowledge of history, literature, philosophy, mathematics, science and culture; - Articulate (at a foundational level) a Christian worldview; - Begin to integrate knowledge and Christian teaching.
+- Demonstrate a foundational knowledge of the contents and theology of the New Testament - Demonstrate essential skills for professional people such as proficiency in oral and written communication and the ability to work with others - Demonstrate a broad knowledge of history, literature, philosophy, mathematics, science and culture - Articulate (at a foundational level) a Christian worldview - Begin to integrate knowledge and Christian teaching

-DEGREE REQUIREMI ✓ REQUIRED COURS Z REQUIRED COURSES
+REQUIRED COURSE ES 60 Hour

-BT 100 Introduction to Biblical Interpretation 60 Hours
+BT 100 Introduction to Biblical Interpretation 2

 BT 135 Personal Spiritual Formation 2

 CC 110 Speech Fundamentals 3

 CM 200 Introduction to Christian Leadership 3

 EN 130 Composition & Grammar 3

 EN 131 Critical Research 3

 HI 140 Ancient Western Civilization 3

 HI 242 Modern World Civilization 3

 LI 140 Ancient Western Literature 2

 LI 141 Medieval Western Literature 2

 LI 242 Modern Western Literature 2

-MA 200- or Quantitative Literacy - or
+MA 200 or Quantitative Literacy or 2

 MA 250 Introduction to Statistics 3

 MUS 100 The Musical Experience 2

 NT 210 New Testament 1 3

 NT 211 New Testament 2 3

 OT 210 Old Testament 1 3

 OT 211 Old Testament 2 3

 PH 210 Introduction to Philosophy 3

 PY 150 Introduction to Psychology 3

 SC 110 Biological Foundations of Nutrition 2

-SC 120 - or Physical Science - or
+SC 120 or Physical Science or

-SC 210 -or Science by Inquiry -or 4
+SC 210 or Science by Inquiry or 4

 SC 130 General Biology and Laboratory

-SO 290 - or Cultural Anthropology - or 3
+SO 290 or Cultural Anthropology or 3

 SO 270 Sociology 3

-☑ GENERAL ELECTI 3 Hours
+GENERAL ELECTIVES

-TOTAL HOURS: 63
+TOTAL HOURS 63

-^{}Students who plan to complete a baccalaureate degree with the University of Phoenix should take MA 250 Introduction to Statistics, and should take EN 240 Creative Writing and ECN 201 Macroeconomics as their electives.
+\Students who plan to complete a baccalaureate degree with the University of Phoenix should take MA 250 Introduction to Statistics, EN 240 Creative Writing, and ECN 201 Macroeconomics as their electives.

-^{}An alternate social science course may be taken in consultation with the student's adviser.
+\\An alternate social science course may be taken in consultation with the student's adviser.